Stacky Buildings: Introduction

-Alternatively, if one moves to the Davis realization of a building, then a quotient will naturally be a complex of groups (see \cite[Chapter~III.$\cC$]{bridsonhae} for details on complexes of groups).
-Constructing buildings by taking the universal cover of a complex of groups is a common technique in geometric group theory (see \cite{bourdon97}, \cite{gaboriaupaulin}, \cite{futer2011surface}, \cite{essert2013geometric}, \cite{Norledge2017}).
-If one restricts to actions of torsion-free groups on buildings, then the corresponding complex of groups has trivial local groups, and so cell complexes are sufficient to model quotients (see \cite{cartwright1993groups}, \cite{vdovina02}).
-However, we'll argue that $W$-groupoids are the natural structures to work with when studying buildings, and make quotient constructions easier.
+Alternatively, if one takes the Davis realization of a building, then the quotient of a building will naturally be a developable complex of groups (since complexes of groups are the stacky quotients of cell complexes, see \cite[Chapter~III.$\cC$]{bridsonhae}).
+Constructing (lattices in) buildings by taking universal covers of complexes of groups is a common technique in geometric group theory, e.g. \cite{bourdon97}, \cite{gaboriaupaulin}, \cite{futer2011surface}, \cite{essert2013geometric}, \cite{Norledge2017}.
+If one restricts to torsion-free lattices, then the corresponding complex of groups has trivial local groups by the Bruhat-Tits fixed point theorem, and so cell complexes are sufficient to model quotients, e.g. \cite{cartwright1993groups}, \cite{vdovina02}.
+Unlike these geometric constructions, $W$-groupoids make use of the ultimate combinatorial $W$-metric structure of buildings.
+Importantly, the construction of quotients by amalgamating quotients of generalized polygons (and the calculation of their fundamental groups) is then straightforward, see e.g. \cite{nor3}.